WeiyingZhao/WeiyingZhao.github.io/_pages/Otherexperiments.md

 Figure 3.
 Geolocation of different sensors measuring the same information at same time steps.
-(a) The blue sensors indicate the sensors close to the central sensor. (b) We obtain the spatial features by obtaining the topological relationship among the sensor 1 and its surrounding sensors.
+(a) The blue sensors indicate the sensors close to the central sensor. (b) We obtain the spatial features by obtaining the topological relationship among the sensor 1 and its surrounding sensors [1]

 In the future, we are going to add multisensor information to the model to include the spatial variance.